It’s the hidden SEO/website problem that affects thousands of UK businesses.

 As the business owner you need to understand how your website works.
 You need to make sure that your web agency or inhouse website manager has a close eye on your webpages.
 When your pages move or get deleted, make sure someone is on the case with permanent redirects.

-Make sure your eCommerce store has one of the solutions above so you can manage your redirects continually.
+Make sure your website has one of the solutions above so you can manage your redirects regularly.

-‘Permanent redirects’ is one of those serious issues that can fester beneath the surface and be ignored by many small business owners.
+‘Permanent redirects & 404 errors’ are one of those serious issues that can fester beneath the surface and be ignored by many business owners, directors and marketing managers.
 It’s easy to forget about, because it’s easy to miss all these problems on your site.
+But don’t worry, I’m here to help.

 Don’t sweep it under the carpet.

-Your customers deserve an excellent user experience and you deserve higher rankings in Google.
+Your customers deserve an excellent website experience and you deserve higher rankings in Google.

 It’s time to take action.